Privacy Notice – The Access to Sports Project

 Participants on our Sports and Physical Activity programmes

-We collect your contact details and some statistical information to ensure we are fulfilling our charitable purpose, e.g. gender and ethnic background.
+We collect some statistical information to ensure we are fulfilling our charitable purpose, e.g. gender and ethnic background.
 Your safety is of paramount importance to us and therefore we collect details of any medical condition and emergency contacts.
 For more details, please see section 5.

 In instances data related to Young People’s participation in our projects will be shared with our key funders and partners (Youth and leisure departments in Islington and Hackney) and other funders for reporting purposes.
 These partners are equally required to comply with the data protection regulations (see Section 7 for more information)